-Based on Figure~\ref{Over-dispersion}, the data clearly suggest discarding the Poisson model in favor of the negative binomial model for the true positive mixture component of the model.
+Based on Figure~\ref{Over-dispersion}, the data clearly suggest discarding the Poisson model in favor of the negative binomial model for the ``present'' mixture component of the model.
 Interestingly, this choice is not merely in favor of the model with more parameters, as is often the case when a negative binomial distribution fits better than a Poisson distribution; here, each model has the same number of parameters.
-In equation~(\ref{truePositive}), we interpret $\alpha_i$ as a virus-specific parameter where $1-\alpha_i$ approximates the enrichment of virus $i$, and $r_j$ as an animal-specific parameter.
-The mean and variance of the negative binomial distribution of equation~(\ref{truePositive}) are $r_j(1-\alpha_i)/\alpha_i$ and $r_j(1-\alpha_i)/\alpha_i^2$, respectively.
-In particular, the mean and variance are both directly proportional to the animal-specific $r_j$ parameter and they are decreasing functions of the virus-specific $\alpha_i$ parameter.
+In equation~(\ref{truePositive}), we interpret $\alpha_i$ as an insertion site-specific parameter where $1-\alpha_i$ approximates the enrichment of site $i$, and $r_j$ as an animal-specific parameter.
+Thus, the mean and variance are both directly proportional to the animal-specific $r_j$ parameter and they are decreasing functions of the site-specific $\alpha_i$ parameter.

-On the other hand, in the ``true negative'' case where animal $j$ does not carry virus $i$, in principle we may choose an entirely different class of distributions.
-We reject the Poisson immediately because we need a distribution with a variance substantially larger than its mean.
+In the ``absent'' case where animal $j$ does not carry insertion site $i$, in principle we may choose an entirely different class of distributions to model the observed counts.
+We reject the class of Poisson distributions immediately because we need a distribution with a variance substantially larger than its mean.
 The geometric distribution is an interesting potential alternative and has the advantage of simplicity since, like the Poisson, it only requires a single parameter.
-However, we reject the geometric for a different reason: The geometric mass function decays slower for large values than that of a negative binomial, even if the mean of the former is smaller than the mean of the latter, as illustrated in Figure~\ref{geomVsNegBinom}.
+However, we reject the geometric for a different reason: The geometric mass function decays more slowly for large values than that of a negative binomial, even if the mean of the former is smaller than the mean of the latter, as illustrated in Figure~\ref{geomVsNegBinom}.

-Thus, outlying large counts could be classified as coming from the true negative component, which is nonsensical scientifically. \citet{Bao2014} sidestepped this issue by truncating the geometric distribution of true negative counts.
+Thus, outlying large counts could be classified as coming from the absent component, which is nonsensical. \citet{Bao2014} sidestepped this issue by truncating the geometric distribution of counts from the absent component.
 However, we wish to avoid the problematic question of how to choose a truncation point.